 Nyungwe Forest National Park offers a wide array of activities that cater to various interests and preferences.
 Whether you are a nature enthusiast, adventure seeker, or cultural explorer, there’s something for everyone to enjoy.
 Here are some of the exciting activities you can do at Nyungwe Forest National Park:

-Embark on an unforgettable chimpanzee trekking experience and track the habituated chimpanzee groups in their natural habitat.
+Embark on an unforgettable chimpanzee tracking experience and track the habituated chimpanzee groups in their natural habitat.
 As you follow expert guides, you’ll have the opportunity to observe these intelligent and playful primates up close.

 Take a thrilling walk on the Canopy Walkway, a suspension bridge that offers stunning views of the treetop canopy and the forest floor below.
 It’s an excellent way to witness the forest’s diverse birdlife and spot various monkeys and other wildlife.